 There are some training schemes with television companies but entry is highly competitive, with a range of qualifications acceptable.

-Digital technology is bringing changes.
-However, film and television use different skills, and it is still rare to cross over from one to the other.
+Although digital technology is always developing, film and television use different skills.
+It is still rare to cross over from one to the other.

 Increasingly work is short term and offered on a freelance basis.
 There are a few permanent jobs in broadcasting companies, but these are very much in demand.
 Hiring an agent will help you find short term contracts.